alchemy-swift/alchemy/Quickstarts/README.md

 Getting up and running is simple.

 1. Change the variables in `.env` to your database info.
-2. run migrations to add tables to your database `alchemy migrate`
+2. run migrations to add tables to your database via either `alchemy migrate` or running the server with the `migrate` argument.
 3. run the `Backend` executable, either in xcode or via command line.

 **Important Note** if you are running from Xcode, you need to change your scheme's working directory so that the server can see the `.env` and static files in `Public`: